DANCEcollaborative/bazaar/FcdsRepresentationAgent/ui/README.student-entry.md

 The page launches only activity `fcds-p2-26-fall-1a`, titled **Recover the sensor readings**.
 It uses the existing Google client, enabled-activity enrollment API, and Lobby allocation endpoint.
-It does not enroll users automatically or alter other activities.
+It automatically enrolls newly signed-in CMU accounts through the activity-specific server endpoint after Google verification; it does not alter other activities.
+Existing invited non-CMU accounts retain access.
+The Google credential stays in memory, not browser storage.
+A stored but unenrolled CMU identity must sign in again to activate access.
 Unknown accounts, disabled activities, enrollment outages, popup blocking and allocation failures have visible recovery instructions.

 Publish this whole file; the historical `patch_login.py` and `patch_group_wait.py`